 1. CU Was Almost Located in Cañon City

-In 1860, Boulder's citizens lobbied the state legislature to have a state university located here.
+In the 1870s, Boulder's citizens lobbied the state legislature to have a state university located here.
 Two cities competed to be the hometown of the University of Colorado: Boulder and Cañon City, Colorado.
 The consolation prize for the losing city was to be home of the new Colorado State Prison.

 Photo: Casey A. Cass/University of Colorado